devitocodes/devito/docker/README.md

 These images provide a working environment for any CPU architecture and come with [Devito], `gcc/icc` and `mpi` preinstalled, and utilities such as `jupyter` for usability and exploration of the package.

-To run this image locally, you will first of all need to install `docker`.
+To run this image locally, you will first need to install `docker`.
 Then, the following commands will get you started:

 ```bash
 # Pull image and start a bash shell